 - Actual grass runway airport – takeoffs and landings

-In addition to learning all of these procedures, it is necessary to practice repeatedly to develope the skills necessary to safely and competently handle this airplane.
-On average, our students who have no previous tail wheel airplane experience and complete at least 2-3 flight lessons per week on a consistent basis, take 10 – 15 flight lessons to establish a high level of competency and confidence, and earn the FAA endorsement.
+In addition to learning all of these procedures, it is necessary to practice repeatedly to develop the skills necessary to safely and competently handle this airplane.
+On average, our students who have no previous tail wheel airplane experience and complete at least 2-3 flight lessons per week on a consistent basis, take 15-20 flight lessons to establish a high level of competency and confidence, and earn the FAA endorsement.
 A student who does not have consistent attendance may require more sessions.
 As there is no minimum time requirement, some exceptional students may finish in a fewer number of lessons.
-These lessons are scheduled for 3.5 hour periods which include question and answer periods, preflight and post flight ground briefings, video recording review, weather and pilot notices check, preflight and post flight aircraft inspection, the actual flight, returning the aircraft to the hangar and filling out the logbook.
-Each flight will typically be 1.0 to 2.3 hours in duration.
-A typical flight lesson can cost between $950 to $1150 depending on how much flight and ground training time occurs.
-After the first 2 lessons, there is very little ground time (1.2-1.3 hours).
+These lessons are scheduled for 3.5-4 hour periods which include question and answer periods, preflight and post flight ground briefings, video recording review, weather and pilot notices check, preflight and post flight aircraft inspection, the actual flight, returning the aircraft to the hangar and filling out the logbook.
+Each flight will typically be 1.5 to 2.3 hours in duration.

 If you want to take a complete tail wheel airplane course and a complete aerobatics course, it is recommended that you complete the tail wheel airplane course first.
 If you are not seeking the tail wheel airplane logbook endorsement, you can also take just a few lessons to see what it’s like.
 The same hold true with aerobatics, you can take as little or as much flight training as you like.
 It’s all great fun and it will make you a safer pilot!